 Does super liking a match really work, or just make you look really creepy?
 Keep reading to find out when – or if – you should use them on Tinder.

 Does Super Liking Someone On Tinder Work?

 Tinder claims Super Liking someone makes it 3x more likely you’ll match with them:

 That may or may not be actually true in practice.
 But there’s no denying it’s extremely obvious that you *really* want the other person to swipe right.

 Here’s what happens when you Super Like someone.

 First, they’ll get a Super Like notification on their phone.
 Then, when they log into Tinder and start scrolling, there will be a blue box and blue star on your profile card when it pops up in their feed:

 If the object of your heart’s desire also swipes right, they’ll get a reminder that the match resulted because you Super Liked them.

 And your name will be tagged with a blue star in their message section as well:

-Super Likes are a limited commodity – free users get one per day, Tinder Plus and Tinder Gold users get 5.
-Of course, there’s always the option to buy them ala carte as well (pricing may vary by age & location):
+Super Likes are a limited commodity.
+Free users get one per day, while Tinder Plus, Gold, and Platinum users get 5 daily.
+Of course, there’s always the option to buy them ala carte as well (pricing may vary by age & location).